lformaggia/contact_with_nitsche/README.md

 - region< type > = [1 4 5]: Dirichlet is imposed on boundary regions with tags 1,4 and 5
 - bd< type >< i > = {x[1]+sqrt(x[0]),x[2],3.5*t^2}: the < type > to be imposed on the i-th region given in region< type >

-`ContactProblem`: the main class handling the problem.
+`ContactProblem` and `ContactEnforcementStrategy`: the main class handling the problem.
 It implements methods to:
 - initialize the problem: set BCs, set FEM, set integration method
-- prepare the assemble: use GFWL of getfem to instruct the solver on how to assemble the matrices at each iteration
+- prepare the assemble: use GFWL of getfem to instruct the solver on how to assemble the matrices at each iteration, choosing the method through a strategy pattern
 - solve the problem: implements the time-advancing scheme and calls `getfem::standard_solve(...)`, which has already Netwon-like solver implemented and optimally chooses the best solver depending on the information given in the `assemble()` method.
 - export the solution in `vtk` format.